ansys/pyfluent/doc/source/user_guide/index.rst

 three interfaces to the mesher.

-Like the ``solver`` object, the ``meshing`` object has a ``tui`` object, which is a complete Python exposure of meshing's TUI (text user interface).
+Like the ``solver`` object, the ``meshing`` object has a ``tui`` object, which is a complete Python exposure of the meshing's TUI (text user interface).
 Again, straightforward and familiar command and settings interactions are available:

 .. code:: python